-Different types of modification will affect the cost of your cover differently — some will not alter your premium at all, and some could even reduce it.
-But your insurer must be informed so they can provide appropriate cover, and you could be driving illegally if your insurance policy is invalidated because you didn’t declare everything on your policy.
+Different types of modification will affect the cost of your cover in different ways — some will not alter your premium at all, and some could even reduce it.
+But your insurer must be informed so they can provide appropriate cover.

 Car modifications can be performance-based or purely cosmetic, but insurers will want to know about any changes made to the vehicle.

-When you get a quote from a price comparison site such as uSwitch, you’ll be able to select from a list of modifications.
-You might be surprised to see what these include — alongside performance modifications such as engine alterations, you’ll also be asked to declare additions such as sunroofs, parking sensors, paint work, and tow bars.
+When you get a quote from a price comparison site such as Uswitch, you’ll be able to select from a list of modifications such as these.

 If you make any alterations to your car during the course of your insurance policy, you should declare this to your insurer immediately.
 Don’t wait for your renewal notice as you may not be covered in the meantime.